Joan C. Gratz

 Joan Carol Gratz (born 1941) is an American artist, animator, and filmmaker who specializes in clay painting.
 Gratz is best known for her 1992 Oscar-winning animated short film Mona Lisa Descending a Staircase.

-Early life
+Early life and education

-In 1941, Gratz was born in Burbank, California.
-Gratz's father was an electrical engineer and her mother was an English teacher.
-From a young age she had an interest in art.
+In 1941, Gratz was born in Burbank, California. while Gratz was a student in architecture, she began painting.

-Education

-While Gratz was a student in architecture, she began painting.
 Gratz was filming her painting process.
-In 1969, Gratz obtained a degree in professional architecture at the University of California, Los Angeles.
+In 1969, She obtained a degree in professional architecture at the University of California, Los Angeles.
 Before graduating, Gratz began to experiment with the possibilities of animation and started to explore the idea of "making paintings breathe" with a technique she explained as "clay painting".
 After graduating, she moved to Oregon, making a living by creating puppets and poster graphics.